B-Aboobaker/FrontEndDevelopment/README.md

 ## PUBG
-### Overview:
+### Overview
-This project was about creating a Gaming Store website which highlights my favourite game at the time PUBG (PlayerUnknown's Battlegrounds).
-Some of the things that I've learnt from this project include:
+This project involved creating a Gaming Store website featuring my favorite game at the time, PUBG (PlayerUnknown's Battlegrounds).
+Some of the things I learned from this project include:
 - Logos
 - Transitions
 - SVGs